 Who Is a California Resident?

 If you are an adult — 24 years and older — or a graduate student and want to be classified as a resident for tuition and fee purposes, you must be in an eligible immigration status for at least 366 days prior to the residence determination date for the term for which you seek a resident classification.
 The residence determination date is the day instruction begins at UC Berkeley.
 Eligible immigration statuses include U.S. citizen, permanent resident, and certain non-immigrant visas.
 However, some non-immigrant visas may preclude you from establishing residency (i.e. B, F, J, TD/TN).
 You must also have established your continuous physical presence in California for at least 366 days prior to the residence determination date for the semester during which you are seeking a resident classification, and relinquished ties to any previous residence.
-Additionally, you must present legal evidence that you intend to make California your permanent home.
+Additionally, you must present legal evidence (i.e. California driver's license, vehicle registration, voter's registration) that you intend to make California your permanent home.
 Physical presence within the state solely for educational purposes does not constitute the establishment of California residency under state law, regardless of the length of your stay.
 Your residency cannot be derived from your spouse, nor a registered domestic partner.
-If you are an undergraduate student under the age of 24, both you and at least one of your parents must meet the residency requirements in order to be classified as a California resident for tuition and fee purposes.
-If you are not dependent on a California resident parent, you will be required to demonstrate financial independence, in addition to satisfying all the other residency requirements.
+If you are an undergraduate student under the age of 24, you and both of your parents (if married) must meet the residency requirements in order to be classified as a California resident for tuition and fee purposes.
+If you are not dependent on a California resident parent, you will be required to demonstrate financial independence, in addition to satisfying all the other residency requirements

 Establishing Intent to Become a California Resident